-Mr Griffin will be automatically discharged from bankruptcy in one year, on January 2 2015, in accordance with the Insolvency Act.'No significance'
+Mr Griffin will be automatically discharged from bankruptcy in one year, on January 2 2015, in accordance with the Insolvency Act.

 The Electoral Commission said bankruptcy in itself did not bar someone from being a member of the European Parliament or standing for election.

 Restrictions are only triggered if an individual is made subject to a bankruptcy restrictions order or debt relief restrictions order.

 The Insolvency Service said such orders had not been made in Mr Griffin's case.

 Mr Griffin said his bankruptcy was of "no political significance whatsoever" and did not affect the BNP's own financial position.